Why is it important to teach kids about plastic?

 - The Recycling Scavenger Hunt

 Set up your recycling bags so everyone has easy access to them.
 Make a list of the items currently in the bags.
-Ask your children to close their eyes and count whilst you hide the items.
+Ask your children to close their eyes and count while you hide the items.
 Whoever collects the most wins!

 - The Plastic Diary